 Short term borrowings of the Company bear fixed interest rate, thus interest rate risk is limited for the Company.

-b) Foreign currency risk

-The Company has no balances in foreign currency and thus consequently the Company is not exposed to foreign exchange risk.
+Foreign currency risk The Company has no transactions in foreign currency and consequently the Company is not exposed to foreign exchange risk.